The Not-So-Dark Art Of Designing Database Indexes: Reflections From An Average Software Engineer

 Ha ha, I liked this (from your article):

 Good write-up.
 I'll have to look at the scripts you provided.
 I know they are MSSQL and I mostly work with MySQL; but, it sounds like there's some interesting introspection stuff in there.

 The read vs. write volume can definitely impact the use of indexes, as you say, because data needs to be re-organized during write operation.
 That said, I think most (though not all) applications tend to be read-heavy, not write-heavy.
 As such, the use of indexes, despite the overhead, usually has a rather significant payoff.

-JOIN for example) have an order
+JOINfor example) have an order that is desirable.

 Them more I try to describe it, the more I remember how little I understand about this part.
 If you are interested, the MySQL docs have a description:

 I just tried to read it and it made my head hurt :D